sudeepigntion/LendingClubCaseStudy/README.md

 ## Table of Contents
 * [General Info](#generalinformation)
 * [Technologies Used](#technologiesused)
-   * Pandas-  Pandas is an open-source library that is made mainly for working with relational or labeled data both easily and intuitively.
-It provides various data structures and operations for manipulating numerical data and time series.
-This library is built on top of the NumPy library.
-  * Numpy - NumPy, which stands for Numerical Python, is a library consisting of multidimensional array objects and a collection of routines for processing those arrays.
-Using NumPy, mathematical and logical operations on arrays can be performed.
-  * PandaSQL - It is a wrapper developed over panda library where we can write sql queries to perform the operations like joins, group aggregate etc, It uses the same syntax of Sqllite
-  * MatplotLib - It is used to visualize the data set with graph, charts etc
-  * Searborn - This library is same as matplotlib but is mainly developed for pandas.

 * [Conclusions](#conclusions)
-  * Identified the data, which as null values, mixed values, string data type and issue with date format
-  * Then we cleaned the data using panda library
-  * After cleaning the data we perform aggregation and grouping using pandasql and panda and derived more relative and useful information especially about the defaulters
-  * Finally we plot the values using matplotlib and seaborn to visualize the values and identify the defaulters and its cases.
-  * We have used Business driven, type driven and data driven metrics to derive values.
-  * We also have done univariate and bivariate analysis to compute and derive new values.

 * [Acknowledgements](#acknowledgements)

 <!-- You can include any other section that is pertinent to your problem -->